marquesarthur/cronicas-rpg/classes/ranger-dervish.md

 ## Nomad

 The dervish nomadic culture allows them to adapt to the most inhospitable environments.
-At 3rd level, if you spend 2 or more days travelling through a landscape, you gain resistance to either poison, cold, fire, lightning, or thunder damage.
+At 3rd level, if you spend 2 or more days travelling through a landscape, you gain resistance to either poison, cold or fire damage.
 Whenever you finish a long rest, you may change your damage resistance type.

 For example, a dervish travelling through a marsh or a rain forest will quickly learn about edible and poisonous mushrooms, therefore gaining resistance to poison damage.